iKettles/framer-esm-utils/readme.md

 **Private code**: you should keep your source private, but not your built code.
 Make sure to enable `minify` in the `esmbuild.js` script to minify your code.

+**Assets**: you can host your assets (images, movies) anywhere you like and just use the full urls to use them in your components.

 **Import maps**: once you start doing more advanced imports, you'll likely want to rely on an [import map](https://github.com/WICG/import-maps) set up, which is fully suported in Framer.

 **Auto refresh**: you currently have to manually reload your components to see changes in your development code.
 It should be doable to make an `esbuild` plugin that inserts a snippet to auto reload after changes.
 Contributions are welcome.